This page contains affiliate links. Please read our disclosure for more info.

 5) Swami’s Beach

 Swami’s is possibly the prettiest beach in Encinitas with its dramatic bluffs, wide stretch of sand, and aqua ocean.
+We think it’s one of the best places to visit in Southern California.

 It’s difficult to get a space in the small parking lot, and you’ll have to walk down plenty of steps to reach the sand—the views on the way down are beautiful, though.